-Comp onent Description (1) ψ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
-(2) 9 Hard drive/optical drive light Blinking white: The hard drive or optical drive is being accessed.
-Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-(3) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
 To access this document: Type support in the taskbar search box, and then select the HP Support Assistant app. - or - Click the question mark icon in the taskbar.
 Select My PC, select the Specifications tab, and then select User Guides.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(4) ss← USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(5) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(6) Vents (2) Enable airflow to cool internal components.
+(2) Windows button Opens the Start menu. •• NOTE: Pressing the Windows button again will close the Start menu.
+(3) ss⇔ USB 3.0 ports Connect an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(4) , of HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(5) RJ-45 (network) jack/status lights Connects a network cable. • White: The network is connected.
+Amber: Activity is occurring on the network.
+(6) 1 AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.